 To watch a full video about Variable Annuities from Craig Kirsner, MBA, go to Stuart Estate Planning’s YouTube channel.

-Investment advisory services offered only by duly registered individuals through AE Wealth Management, LLC (AEWM).
+Insurance products are offered through the insurance business Stuart Estate Planning Wealth Advisors.
+Stuart Estate Planning Wealth Advisors is also an Investment Advisory practice that offers products and services through AE Wealth Management, LLC (AEWM), a Registered Investment Adviser.
+AEWM does not offer insurance products.
+The insurance products offered by Stuart Estate Planning Wealth Advisors are not subject to Investment Advisor requirements.
 AEWM and Stuart Estate Planning Wealth Advisors are not affiliated companies.
-Stuart Estate Planning Wealth Advisors is an independent financial services firm that creates retirement strategies using a variety of investment and insurance products.
 Neither the firm nor its representatives may give tax or legal advice.
 Investing involves risk, including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Any references to protection benefits or lifetime income generally refer to fixed insurance products, never securities or investment products.
 Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.
-533669
+Any media logos &/or trademarks contained herein are the property of their respective owners & no endorsement by those owners of Craig Kirsner or Stuart Estate Planning Wealth Advisors is stated or implied.
+1450192 - 8/22

 Craig Kirsner, MBA, is a nationally recognized author, speaker and retirement planner, whom you may have seen on Kiplinger, Fidelity.com, Nasdaq.com, AT&T, Yahoo Finance, MSN Money, CBS, ABC, NBC, FOX, and many other places.
 He is an Investment Adviser Representative who has passed the Series 63 and 65 securities exams and has been a licensed insurance agent for 25 years.